 Secondly, under Socialism, the basic human needs of all people would come first.
 Right now, the richest eight people in the world own as much as the poorest 3.5 billion combined.
 This is half of the Earth’s population!
 Our current economic and political system puts the property of the wealthy few, and the profits of their corporations, first.
 These people are encouraged to accumulate even more wealth, while 300 million children in the world go to bed hungry every night.

+We are against Black capitalism because we believe that Black people as a whole will not be freed even if some of us have more money.
 In a Socialist world, everyone would have a decent place to live, enough food to eat, clean water to drink, clean air to breathe, medical attention when they need it, warm clothes for the cold weather, a good education, and the ability to develop to their fullest potential.
 Under Socialism, everyone would be free and equal regardless of gender, race, nationality or religion.
 Everyone would be safe from oppression (being kept down or treated unfairly), exploitation (being taken advantage of) and war.
 This is the Socialist ideal.Like many revolutionary organizations, we believe that it is not enough to simply oppose capitalism or to fight for freedom within it, but that we must be actively fighting for a new alternative.
 We believe that socialism is this alternative.

 We believe in the solidarity of oppressed groups around the world.
 No one can be free until we’re all free.
 We stand with oppressed peoples internationally and fight against all forms of racism and hate – anti-semitism, islamophobia, transphobia and sexism.
 At our very first march from Daytona to the Sanford Police Department, our co-founders waved a Palestinian kuffiyah.
 This is because we know that although our oppression might not look the same, we are being exploited by the same systems and that in order to tear them down, we must come together.
 The same corporations that are building walls between Mexico and the US, are building walls in the West Bank.
 The same tear gas used in Ferguson is also used at the Mexico Border in Standing Rock and in Palestine.
 Our fight is one.